shirelb/web3-PointOfInterests/README.md

 Wishing great pleasure from the website, and hoping it will help you plan your perfect trip to London.

-What you need to download to use the website:
+What you need to download to use the website (its all written in package.json file):
  - angular-local-storage <br>
  - body-parser <br>
  - cors <br>